greatscottgadgets/hackrf/docs/source/libhackrf_api.rst

   * - Board
     - Frequency range
-    - Bandwidth
+    - Sample Rate
     - Antenna port power
   * - HackRF One
-    - 1MHz - 6Ghz
+    - 1 MHz–6 GHz
-    - 20MHz
+    - 20 Msps
     - Yes
   * - Jawbreaker
-    - 10MHz - 6GHz
+    - 10 MHz–6 GHz
-    - 20MHz
+    - 20 Msps
     - No
-  * - Rad1o
+  * - rad1o
-    - 50MHz - 4GHz
+    - 50 MHz–4 GHz
-    - 20MHz
+    - 20 Msps
-    - Unknown
+    - No
   * - Jellybean
     - N/A
-    - 20MHz
+    - 20 Msps
     - No

-Most boards will identify as HackRF One, Jawbreaker or Rad1o.
-Jellybean was a pre-production revision of HackRF.
-No hardware device should intentionally report itself with an invalid board ID.
+Most boards will identify as HackRF One, Jawbreaker, or rad1o.
+Jellybean was a pre-production revision of HackRF that is no longer supported.
+No hardware device should intentionally report itself with an unrecognized or undetected board ID.

 .. code-block :: sh

 	enum hackrf_board_id {
 		BOARD_ID_JELLYBEAN  = 0,
 		BOARD_ID_JAWBREAKER = 1,
-		BOARD_ID_HACKRF_ONE = 2,
+		BOARD_ID_HACKRF1_OG = 2,
 		BOARD_ID_RAD1O = 3,
+		BOARD_ID_HACKRF1_R9 = 4,
+		BOARD_ID_UNRECOGNIZED = 0xFE,
-		BOARD_ID_INVALID = 0xFF,
+		BOARD_ID_UNDETECTED = 0xFF,
 	};